Tom-Le/FetchMyLyrics/README.md

 Roughly tested on a third generation iPod touch (my iPod).
 Downloaded lyrics are saved to `/private/var/mobile/Library/LyricsGrabber/storage`.

+Note: "LyricsGrabber" is not really its official name (I am aware that many other programs/apps have been made with this name).
+Not an English major, help? :-(

 Compilation notes:
 ------------------
 - Need `MediaPlayer.framework` (public) and `iPodUI.framework` (private).